Spraynard/hoap-admin/readme.md

 ## Details / Documentation

+### Controllers

+Voyager allows us to change the _controller namespace_.
+This ultimately lets us fully control all aspects of our application by allowing us to make any changes we would like to the controllers themselves, and ultimately, the views.

+The current Voyager controller namespace is `App\Http\Controllers\Voyager`.
+In this directory, you will find all of the files that are in the `vendor/tcg/voyager/src/Http/Controllers/` directory.

 ### Models

 The items listed below are the general models that are available to have administrative (i.e. CRUD) actions performed on them.